 - Equipment: DSLR cameras, tripods, and drones.

-Ethical Considerations: Photographers must respect the privacy and traditions of local workers and inhabitants.
+Ethical Considerations: Photographers must respect local workers’ and inhabitants’ privacy and traditions.
 They should always seek permission before taking photos of individuals, especially in rural communities where cultural sensitivities may be more pronounced.

 Weather Implications: The area’s foggy conditions can challenge photographers.
-They should be prepared for sudden weather shifts that can offer dramatic lighting conditions but also restrict visibility.
+They should be prepared for sudden weather shifts that can offer dramatic lighting conditions and restrict visibility.

 Best Practices: